-file.
-This section acts as a container for defining each independent component, or "service," that constitutes your application.
+docker rundocker-compose.ymldocker-compose.ymlAt the core of a Docker Compose configuration is the services top-level element in your docker-compose.yml file.
+This element acts as a container for defining each independent component, or "service," that constitutes your application.
 Think of a service as the blueprint for a container within your multi-container setup.
-Each service will typically run in its own container, isolated yet capable of communicating with other services defined in the same file, which we will cover later.
+Each service will typically run in its own container, isolated yet capable of communicating with other services defined in the same file, a topic that will be covered later.

 To define a service, you start by specifying its name, followed by its configuration details.
 The most fundamental piece of configuration is telling Compose what container image to use for the service.
 There are two primary ways to do this: